AlexMontesCS/Velocity-Bridge/README.md

 Your iPhone sends data to a Python server on your Linux box.
 The server copies it to clipboard using `wl-copy` or `xclip`.
 Everything stays local.

+**Pro Tip: Back Tap** — Go to Settings → Accessibility → Touch → Back Tap.
+Assign your shortcuts to Double Tap (text) and Triple Tap (image).
+Now just copy and tap the back of your iPhone!

 ## Requirements

 Linux: Python 3.10+, `wl-clipboard` or `xclip`, systemd